trishume/sympy-wiki-with-svn/GCI-2011-Landing.md

 Here are the basic steps for making a patch.
 The list was adapted from [[Development-workflow]].
 That page contains more detailed instructions for each of the below steps, with screenshots, so please look there if anything below is confusing.

-1. Setup your environment on your computer (only the first time, so you have a copy of our code):
+1. Setup your environment on your computer (you only need to do this once):

     a) **Create a [GitHub](https://github.com/) account, if you don't already have one.**